 The material used in the construction of the shaft affects the weight and performance of the paddle.

-- Aluminum — Aluminum has the benefit of being cheaper, however, is significantly heavier and easily radiates the cold water or hot sun.
+- Aluminum — Aluminum has the benefit of being cheap.
+However, it is significantly heavier and easily radiates cold water or hot sun.

-- Fiberglass — Fiberglass shafts increase the cost of the paddle but create lighter and higher performance paddles.
+- Fiberglass — Fiberglass shafts increase the paddle's cost but create lighter and higher performance paddles.

 - Carbon fiber — Carbon Fiber is currently the material of choice for the pros and is the lightest option for shaft construction.
 The rigidity of the carbon also provides a more responsive stroke.

-There are thousands of paddles out there.
+There are hundreds of paddles out there.
 We hope this article guides you to the touring paddle that best suits your budget and use.
-If you're just starting out and are still a little confused on the exact model for your needs, we recommend steering toward some of the better budget options in our comparative paddle review.
-A little time on the water with a lower cost option might help you dial in your dream paddle purchase.
+When in doubt, beginner kayakers are generally better off starting with the highly-rated budget options in our comparative paddle review.
+Spending a little time on the water with a lower-cost option can help paddlers figure out their preferences and dial in their dream paddle purchase.